fsalv/ClusterWay/README.md

 # 2 Model training

 All the code related to model training and testing is inside ```ClusterWay``` folder.
 To re-train DeepWay or ClusterWay run ```train.py```.
 You can choose which model to train with the ```--name``` argument.
 The ```--curved``` argument allows to choose wether to train on straight or curved datasets.
-Be aware that in order to train the clustering head, you should have already trained a correspondent classic DeepWay model.
+Be aware that in order to train the clustering head, you should have already trained a classic DeepWay model with consistent name.
 All the options can be visualized with ```python train.py --help```.
+After training, Tensorboard and txt logs can be found inside the ```logs``` folder.

 As an example, to train ClusterWay on curved dataset:

 ```
 python train.py --name deep_way --curved